bizflycloud/bizflyctl/docs/commands/login.md

 2. Opens your default web browser to the Bizfly Cloud login page
 3. Waits for you to complete authentication in the browser
 4. Automatically saves your authentication token to the configuration file

+### Project-Scoped Tokens

+If you provide the `--project-id` flag, the login command will:

+- Exchange the root token for a project-scoped token
+- Save the project-scoped token to your configuration file

+If you don't provide `--project-id`, the root token is saved as-is.

 ## How It Works